-Antlions predominately eat ants but will eat anything else they can capture in their trap, such as tiny crickets and other crawling insects.
+Antlions predominantly eat ants but will eat anything else they can capture in their trap, such as tiny crickets and other crawling insects.

 How they capture their prey

-If you’re patient enough you may see an unsuspecting ant fall into an antlion pit (or if you’re not too sensitive, you could drop one in yourself).
+If you’re patient enough, you may see an unsuspecting ant fall into an antlion pit (or if you’re willing, you could drop one in yourself).
 They wait patiently in the bottom of their inverted cone and ambush their prey.
 The pit holds their prey just long enough for their strong jaws to grasp the insect.

 Don’t be scared off by the video below.

-After you put the antlion back onto the ground, he will start digging his pit right in front of your eyes, and what an excavator he is, flicking giant dirt rocks out of his pit.
+After you put the antlion back onto the ground, he will start digging his pit right in front of your eyes, flicking giant dirt rocks out of his pit.
+What an excavator he is!

 - A spoon to scoop them into your hand